safeaim/podman_rootless/README.md

 Podman Rootless
 =========
-Role that installs Podman, then sets up a service user, the correct SELinux environment, container image and systemd container unit for running the container as a rootless container.
+Ansible role that installs Podman, then sets up a service user, the correct SELinux environment, container image and systemd container unit for running the container as a rootless container.

 The type of systemd unit is called a Quadlet.
 Read more about it here <https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html>.
 This is a format created to faciliate a better integration between Podman containers and systemd.